 Children should have both indoor and outdoor kits available for both PE sessions due to potential adverse weather conditions.

 Maths – MyMaths, Sumdog and School 360 will continue to be used for online homework.
 Written homework will be given at intervals throughout the term.
-English - All children will use their reading journal for their Literacy homework.
+English - All children will continue to use their reading journal for their Literacy homework.
 The children will be asked to choose from a selection of tasks following on from work they have covered in class.
-The work may be based upon the books the children have chosen through Free Readers.